Peloponnese: Mythology and early history

 The peninsula has been inhabited since prehistoric times.
 Its modern name derives from ancient Greek mythology, specifically the legend of the hero Pelops, who was said to have conquered the entire region.
 The name Peloponnesos means Island or Peninsula (archaic meaning of the word nesos) of Pelops.

 The Mycenaean civilization, mainland Greece's (and Europe's) first major civilization, dominated the Peloponnese in the Bronze Age from the palaces of Mycenae, Pylos, and Tiryns, among others.
+Many figures from Greek mythology, including Heracles and Perseus, as well as stories like the Iliad and – more broadly – the Trojan War, are associated with this period.
 The Mycenaean civilization collapsed suddenly at the end of the 2nd millennium BC.
 Archeological research has found that many of its cities and palaces show signs of destruction.
 The subsequent period, known as the Greek Dark Ages, is marked by an absence of written records.